Residence Life has overall responsibility for the management of the university’s student residences.

 (7) Living areas must be kept uncluttered and access to the doors clear.
 Hallways and stairways must remain clear and unobstructed.

-(8) At no time may the maximum capacity restrictions of a room or apartment be exceeded.
+(8) At no time may the maximum capacity restrictions of a room, apartment, or lodge be exceeded.
 (See Capacity Numbers in the Policies section)

-(9) Fireplaces: working fireplaces in the following locations may be used under conditions as noted: DuPont, Graduate Complex lounge, select public are fireplaces in sorority houses, Taliaferro and Tazewell.
+(9) Fireplaces: working fireplaces in the following locations may be used under conditions as noted: DuPont, Graduate Complex lounge, sorority houses (with the exception of the 2nd floor fireplace in Kappa Kappa Gamma-House 1), Lodges, Taliaferro and Tazewell.

 (a) Residents must be trained in proper fireplace safety procedures by a Campus Fire Safety Officer.
 Once trained, residents may be issued fireplace equipment.